Frequently Asked Questions

 The shortage of housing extends across Faversham, Swale Borough and the rest of the country.
 It has led to rising house prices and rents.

-Furthermore, as our population ages, it becomes ever more crucial to consider the requirements of elderly residents.
-That’s why we are exploring affordable and private options in later living, care homes and extra care facilities
+- We are also considering the needs of elderly residents by exploring affordable and private options for later living, care homes and extra care facilities.

-- Social Rent Homes: Linked to local incomes, built for people and families on local housing waiting lists
+- 437 Social Rent Homes: Linked to local incomes, built for people and families on local housing waiting lists.

 - Discounted Open Market Homes: First time buyers with a local connection to Swale borough can buy a home discounted by 30% against the market value